-EMU science professors believe and teach that God created and sustains the cosmos.
+We believe and teach that God created and sustains the Cosmos.
 God provided “special revelation” (Scriptures) and “general revelation” (nature) for humanity.
-The Scriptures testify that Gods creation was good (Genesis 1:31).
-We help students connect information that we learn about Gods creation through the disciplines of natural science to information that we learn from Scripture through theology, Bible study, and Christian tradition.
+The Scriptures testify that God’s creation is good (Genesis 1:31).
+We help students connect information that we learn about God’s creation through the disciplines of natural and physical science to information that we learn from Scripture through theology, Bible study and Christian tradition.

 The on-going care of Jesus for the creation is proclaimed in the New Testament: He [Christ] is the image of the invisible God, the firstborn of all creation; for in him all things in heaven and on earth were created, things visible and invisible, whether thrones or dominions or rulers or powers – all things have been created through him and for him.
 He himself is before all things, and in him all things hold together.
 (Colossians 1:15-17, NRSV).
-Consequently by faith we believe God originated the cosmos, but we remain undogmatic on the specifics of Gods methodology.Scientists, who as Christians accept the authority of Scripture, have a variety of views on the methodology of creation that include: a) six-day 24 hour creation occurring 6000 years ago, b) a progressive creation event that encompassed a long multi-billion year time span, c) an intelligent design approach that looks for “fingerprints” of the Creator in nature, and d) a theistic evolutionary creation understanding that in the origination of nature God directed natural processes to meet Gods goal.
+Consequently, by faith, we believe God originated the cosmos, but we remain undogmatic on the specifics of God’s methodology.

-- (2) We acquaint students with the details of natural science, the structures and processes within creation itself.
+2. We acquaint students with the details of natural science, the structures and processes within Creation itself.

-In natural science courses, we teach concepts of natural selection and evolution.
-We try to help our students see that God continually creates and sustains the cosmos.
+In natural science courses, we teach concepts of evolutionary biology, including natural selection and other mechanisms of genetic change.
+We try to help our students see that God continually creates and sustains the Cosmos.
 Rather than dwelling on disagreements about how God has worked in the past, we feel that it is more important to teach students to look for ways that God is working today in the world around us.

-Revised and approved by EMU science faculty, September 17, 2008
+Revised and approved by EMU science faculty, August 22, 2016